DelioMg/Robot/docs/orb-slam3_ubuntu20.md

-# OrangePi - Installation guide for ORB-SLAM on UBUNTU 20.04
+# Installation guide for ORB-SLAM OrangePi and Raspberry PI 4

+This tutorial was made on Ubuntu 20.04  and Raspberry OS Bullseye and Bookworm

 Install all liberay dependencies.
 ```shell